 The winning car of the 2022 Endurance Racing Legends LMP1B Championship

 This Riley & Scott MKIIIC has proven since it started racing in historic events that it is a car to win.
 Xavier Micheron, who drives it, has finished on the podium many times.
 Whether in the support race for the 24 Hours of Le Mans in 2021, in the Masters Endurance Legends or in the Endurance Racing Legends, this car has always been among the leading cars.
 At the end of the 2022 season, it won the Endurance Racing Legends Championship in its class and overall.
 Both easy to maintain and extremely well engineered, it benefits from excellent preparation by the Scott Sport team and Lap Engineering (Lee Penn).

 This car has all the best equipment to go fast and have a lot of fun at the wheel: A rigid chassis coupled with an efficient aerodynamic charge, a 620 horsepower engine controlled by a traction control, a sequential gearbox with paddle shifts and carbon brakes if desired.

-This Riley & Scott MKIIIC from the 2003 24 Hours of Le Mans is certainly the LMP900 that offers the best ratio of performance to running costs, particularly with an engine that is packed with torque and power and can go many miles between overhauls.
-This winter, the car was fully overhauled in order to be able to enter the race in 2023.
-A new crack test was carried out.
-The engine, which had completed 43 hours, was overhauled.
-The gearbox was also overhauled.
-It is therefore a car that is really ready to race and that is offered for sale to conquer new podiums in 2023.
+This Riley & Scott MKIIIC from the 24 Hours of Le Mans is certainly the LMP900 that offers the best ratio of performance to running costs, particularly with an engine that is packed with torque and power and can go many miles between overhauls.
+This LMP1 is therefore being sold with a very powerful engine that has covered just 550 km.
+The engine has a potential of over 45 hours.
+It's a car that's genuinely ready to race, and it's being offered for sale so that it can conquer new podiums in 2024.